cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

-So far you may think the pros isn't enough of a wow to justify the con?
+So far you may think the pros aren't enough of a wow to justify the con?
-Well, if we take it one step further and really commit, you may yet get on board.
+Well, if we take it one step further and really commit to DI, you may yet get on board.